Warning… Tangent ahead.

 I will not spoil the ending for you but I do want to make a point with my tangent.
 I have read this book, nearly cover to cover, for every year I have taught this class, which I believe started with the graduating class of 2000.
 Despite so many years of reading, and talking about Diplomacy with groups of highly intelligent and motivated young people like yourselves, I still get something new out of this book every time I read it.
 A hallmark of a really great book.

-Now you may say the origins of the word “albatross” is not terribly relevant to Realpolitik and and you might be right.
-Regardless though, it stands as an example and could possibly have been some other concept like “legitimacy” or “Collective Security”.
-So keep reading and keep reading carefully.
+Now you may say the origins of the word “albatross” is not terribly relevant to Realpolitikand and you might be right.
+Regardless though, it stands as an example and could easily have been some other concept like “legitimacy” or “Collective Security”.